How to use a Sphygmomanometer for Blood Pressure Measurement. Knowing how to use a Sphygmomanometer properly is crucial to check your blood pressure.

 The diastolic pressure will determine the point at which the sound stops.

 You can repeat the same process with the other arm.
-(While noting the differences between the readings, take a note).
+(While noting the differences between the readings, take note).

 How to Use a Sphygmomanometer: Understanding the Readings